Redshank (soldier): Origins

 Many redshanks came from the clans of the Hebrides.
 Others originated from the poorer clans of mainland Scotland.
 Their presence was, in general, an indication of the politically unsettled conditions in the west of the country during the period, particularly following the breakup of the Lordship of the Isles at the end of the 15th century.
-Other than the Clan Donald, who had furnished Irish lords with soldiers in earlier times under the Gallowglass system, the men were mostly drawn from the clans of MacLeod, MacQuarrie, MacLean, Campbell, and MacKay, and were often drawn to contract themselves out due to poverty and overpopulation in their home areas.
-There are records of men of other clans being hired, such as in 1564 when Somhairle Buidhe Mac Domhnaill procured a group of MacGregors, led by their chief, for a season's campaigning in Ulster.
+Other than the Clan Donald, who had furnished Irish lords with soldiers in earlier times under the gallowglass system, the men were mostly drawn from the clans of MacLeod, MacQuarrie, MacLean, Campbell, and MacKay, and were often drawn to contract themselves out due to poverty and overpopulation in their home areas.
+There are records of men of other clans being hired, such as in 1564 when Sorley Boy MacDonnell procured a group of MacGregors, led by their chief, for a season's campaigning in Ulster.
 A further source of manpower was the tenantry of the MacDonnells of Antrim, recent Hebridean settlers in north-eastern Ireland.

-Their first recorded use was in 1428, when Niall Garbh Ó Domhnaill imported a large force of Scots mercenaries to assist in the siege of Carrickfergus Castle.
+Their first recorded use was in 1428, when Niall Garve O'Donnell imported a large force of Scots mercenaries to assist in the siege of Carrickfergus Castle.
 Unlike the gallowglass, who were hired for long periods of service, were generally settled in Ireland and paid in land and beef, the redshanks were hired for the summer months, often on three month contracts.
 They were billeted (housed) with civilians, usually by force.
-This was known as the Buannacht system.
+This was known as the buannacht system.
 As the custom of mercenary hire spread from its origin in the north of the country, the scale and destructiveness of warfare in Ireland steadily increased.
 Mercenary hire was often founded on family links, with Shane O'Neill's alliance by marriage with the MacLeans and Campbells facilitating his importation of fighting men from those clans.

 As the Elizabethan conflict in Ireland proceeded to its culmination in the Nine Years' War, the use of seasonal Scottish mercenaries was further expanded, as the gallowglass system could not meet the demands posed by the extremely large armies that Elizabeth I employed in Ireland.
 Despite this, the English never considered engaging the redshanks on a large scale themselves, although Lord Deputy Russell advocated it, and gallowglasses had been employed in the early years of Elizabeth's reign.
 This initial period of the redshanks' employment ended with the final collapse of native Irish resistance in 1603.